 In this talk, Professor Sherman suggests how we could use data to identify police officers who are at greatest risk of killing someone in advance.

-Dr Susanne Knabe-Nicol has worked in UK policing for over a decade and set up EBP Doctor for two major purposes: 1.
-To ensure that the frontline police practitioners, who are actually doing the policing, can access relevant research findings through videos she publishes on EBP Doctor, and 2.
+Dr Susanne Knabe-Nicol has worked in UK policing for over a decade and set up Police Science Dr (formerly known as EBP Doctor) for two major purposes: 1.
+To ensure that the frontline police practitioners, who are actually doing the policing, can access relevant research findings through videos she publishes on Police Science Dr, and 2.
 To help build a sustainable EBP skills base from within police agencies.